madanyc/workfront-learn.en/help/workfront-dam-program/workfront-dam-user-contributor/send-a-file-from-workfront-to-workfront-dam.md

 ---
-title: Send a File from [!DNL Workfront] to [!UICONTROL Workfront DAM]
+title: Send a File from Workfront to [!UICONTROL Workfront DAM]
 description: Learn how to send over a completed file in [!DNL Workfront] to [!UICONTROL Workfront DAM].
+kt: 10108
 exl-id: 13e24ccc-4d29-4c3a-8340-5fcdbfe4f859
 ---
 # Send a file from [!DNL Workfront] to [!UICONTROL Workfront DAM]